 Lorca & Flamenco

 To keep alive the spirit of Lorca each year the Andalucian Ballet perform in the Generalife theatre.
-Remembering the Cante Jondo competition in 1922 which Lorca created, the most relevant event in Spain of the time.
+Remembering the Cante Jondo competition in 1922 which Lorca created, the most notable event in the genre.
 Flamenco and poetry performances take place on summer nights in July and August.